 God does not want an outward show of their loyalty to Him.
 He will not accept sacrifices from them or from anyone else, when their hearts are not in the sacrifice.
-It is but a shallow gesture, when they sacrifice from duty.
+It is but a shallow gesture, when they sacrifice from a sense of duty.
 God wants our love.
 God wanted His people to love Him as He loved them.
-Jesus said it this way.
+Jesus said it this way:

 Mark 7:6 “He answered and said unto them, Well hath Isaiah prophesied of you hypocrites, as it is written, This people honoreth me with [their] lips, but their heart is far from me.”